raullenchai/Pypinterest/README.md

-#Pypinpinpin: A (Homemade) Python Library for Pinterest API#
+#Pypinterest: A (Homemade) Python Library for Pinterest API#

 ##Introduction##

-This (homemade) library provides a pure python API to intereact with Pinterest.com, which lets people organize and share all the beautiful things they find on the web. (read more: http://pinterest.com/about/)
+This library provides a pure python API to intereact with Pinterest.com, which lets people organize and share all the beautiful things they find on the web. (read more: http://pinterest.com/about/)

 ##Get the code##